Pieces of Silver - A Gifted Girls Only Story

-Pancakes and fresh-squeezed orange juice were consumed.
+We made pancakes and fresh-squeezed orange juice disappear.
 The twins oversaw the teeth-brushing while we cleaned the kitchen.
 The crew gathered around the dining table to discuss the day’s plans.

 David proposed a soccer game, boys vs. girls, with Theresa acting as referee.
-That motion was approved, Liz suggested a unicorn-painting contest with Connie as the judge.
+After that motion was approved, Liz suggested a unicorn-painting contest with Connie as the judge.
 We’d moved on to lunch plans when the house phone rang.
 Allison answered with a cheery, “Mayweather residence.”

 The cheer fell right off her face.
 “Oh, hello, Mr. Lionel.
 No, Sean and Melanie aren’t home.
 I’ll tell them you called.”